Austria–Russia relations: Austrian and Russian Empires

-During the Crimean War Austria maintained a policy of hostile neutrality towards Russia, and, while not going to war, was supportive of the Anglo-French coalition.
+During the Crimean War, Austria maintained a policy of hostile neutrality towards Russia, and, while not going to war, was supportive of the Anglo-French coalition.
+Count Buol’s policies were characterized by cautious diplomacy aimed at maintaining Austria’s strategic influence while avoiding direct military engagement in the Crimean War.
+He orchestrated the Austrian military occupation of the Danubian Principalities, while officially maintaining neutrality in the war, thereby preventing Austria from entering a conflict against Russia while simultaneously limiting Russian expansion in the Balkans.
+The Bruck-Buol dispute emerged during Austria’s handling of the Near Eastern crisis (1853–1855).
+While Bruck advocated bold, punitive measures to enhance Austrian prestige, emphasizing assertive influence over the Turks and territorial leverage in the Danubian Principalities, Buol favored careful negotiation and delayed confrontation with Russia.
+Bruck’s aggressive tactics occasionally embarrassed Austria internationally and were criticized as lacking a consistent diplomatic framework.
 This stance deeply angered Nicholas I of Russia and was a serious strain to Russo-Austrian relations thereafter.
 Although it was Russia that was punished by the Treaty of Paris, in the long run it was Austria that lost the most from the Crimean War despite having barely taken part in it.
 Having abandoned its alliance with Russia, Austria was diplomatically isolated following the war.
 Russia subsequently stood aside as Austria was evicted from the Italian and German states.
 That Russian neutrality towards its former ally clearly contributed to Austrian defeat in the 1866 Austro-Prussian War and its loss of influence in most German-speaking lands.
 The Habsburgs therefore gave in to Hungarian demands for autonomy and refounded their state as the Austro-Hungarian Empire.